Survival Car

-"Survival Car" is the third single by Fountains of Wayne, from their eponymous debut album.
-It was released in 1997 and charted in the UK at No. 53 on July 26, 1997.
+"Survival Car" is the third single by Fountains of Wayne, from their debut studio album Fountains of Wayne.
+It was released on July 14, 1997, and charted in the UK at No. 53 on July 26, 1997.

+Composition and recording

 Backing vocals on "Survival Car" were performed by Dominique Durand of Ivy, a band which also featured the song's co-writer Adam Schlesinger.
+It was recorded between January to April 1996, at the Place in New York City.

+Release

 The two other tracks on the single – "Comedienne" and the demo version of "I Want You Around" – were unavailable on any Fountains of Wayne album until the release of Out-of-State Plates in 2005.

+Critical reception

+Ryan Swan of The Badger Herald described "Survival Car" as the "most arresting song [...] two-minute sugar rush."
+Following the death of Schlesinger, Goldmine published their "10 Great Fountains of Wayne Songs" list, where "Survival Car" was listed.
+Writer John M. Borack wrote, "This brief little ditty cruises along with an instrumental urgency that borders on punky and some cool 'ooh la la' backing vox on the second verse.
+Always a live favorite, and one the band usually took on at warp speed."